freddiehaddad/inkbound/README.md

 - Manually change mappings in the Wacom control panel, or
 - Use polling utilities that introduce latency or miss rapid size changes.

-PenTarget listens to window events directly from the OS and applies new WinTab contexts immediately—no busy loops, timers, or artificial delays.
+InkBound listens to window events directly from the OS and applies new WinTab contexts immediately—no busy loops, timers, or artificial delays.

 ## Features